St. Joseph's College of Engineering and Technology, Palai: Postgraduate Programs

-The four courses with which the college began in 2002- Applied Electronics and Instrumentation, Electronics and Communications, Computer Science and Engineering and Mechanical Engineering- are accredited by the National Board of Accreditation in the year 2012.
+The four undergraduate programs with which the college began in 2002 — Applied Electronics and Instrumentation, Electronics and Communication Engineering, Computer Science and Engineering, and Mechanical Engineering — were accredited by the National Board of Accreditation in 2012.

 International Conference SINGULARIS

 The international Conference on Global Colloquium in Recent Advancement and Effectual Researches in Engineering Science and Technology (RAEREST) focus on providing an international opportunity for sharing the ideas, knowledge and information of eminent and experienced professionals from industries, research organizations, faculty, research scholars and students from academic institutions among experts and researchers working in their area of interest.